zyedidia/sregx/man/sre.md

   and returns the resulting stdout of the command.
 Shell commands use a simple syntax where single or double quotes can be used to group arguments, and environment variables are accessible with **`$`**.
-This command is only directly available as part of the SRE CLI tool.
+This command is only directly available as part of the sregx CLI tool.

 The commands **`n[...]`**, **`m[...]`**, and **`u`** are additions to the original description of structural regular expressions.

-The SRE tool also provides another augmentation to the original SRE description from Pike: command pipelines.
+The sregx tool also provides another augmentation to the original sregx description from Pike: command pipelines.
 A command may be given as **`<cmd> | <cmd> | ...`** where the input of each command is the output of the previous one.